chendurshr/computational-physics-PHYS20762/README.md

 # computational-physics-PHYS20762
 Jupyter notebook submissions for PHYS20762 in AY 23-24.
+Please refrain from plagiarising for future/similar renditions of the module.

 ## License